Acrexia07/game-leaderboard-api/docs/development-log.md

 - Removed `timestamp` attribute on request and update DTOs.
 - Refactored all classes affected by the `timestamp` implementation changes.

-📌 **Next Step:** Studying Websocket implementation by basic project
+📌 **Next Step:** Implementation of JWT - Learning phase

 **🎯 Objectives:**
-- Learn the structure of websocket implementation.
+- Learn deeper about spring security.
-- Learn the pattern of building this concept in every project that requires it.
-- Plan on how to implement Websocket in `Game Leaderboard API`.
+- Plan on how to implement JWT on this project.

----
+_"Note: The project will be halt for more days to study the concept"_

 ---